 To impart this necessary backspin, the clubhead must impact the ball with a descending blow

 .
 The swing advice, "hit down on the ball" is meant to convey this concept concisely.
 However, I find that this term can be somewhat misleading because it implies that the clubhead should impact the ball on a very steep angle.
-Better ball-striking will result from a shallow downward approach into the ball.
+Better ball-striking will result from a shallow or slightly downward approach into the ball.
 Once I understood this concept, it truly was a golf epiphany.
 The key is to re-wire your brain.

 It helps to see the physics in slow motion.
 Below is an impact sequence from the .
 A red dot marks the same point on the ferrule.
 Some important things to notice: